isomerpages/nlb-biblioasia/_jan-2010/Hadhramaut: Encountering the Familiar in a Far Away Place.md

 #### **Treading Where Migrants Walked**

 On 8 and 9 March, we visited the port cities of Shihr and Mukalla.
 These are the two main ports from where Hadhramis migrated.
-Shihr was the main port until Mukalla superseded it in the late 19th century.[^18]
-These two ports are significant in the lives of the migrants not only because they were the places of departure.
+Shihr was the main port until Mukalla superseded it in the late 19th century.[^18] These two ports are significant in the lives of the migrants not only because they were the places of departure.
 Some Hadhramis spent a year or more working in these cities to earn their onward fare, and those deciding on their migration destinations would talk to sailors and returned emigrants in these ports.[^19]

 <img style="width:100%;" src="/images/Vol%205%20Issue%204/Hadhramaut/Immigration%20Shihr.jpg">
- <div style="background-color: white;">Building which housed immigration offices, Shihr.</div>
+ <div style="background-color: white;">Building that housed immigration offices, Shihr.</div>

 We were taken on a walking tour of Shihr which included visiting the building which used to house the immigration offices.
 As we walked past the building, a briny aroma wafted by, bringing to mind images of the sea.
 Shortly after, some men came trundling by with a wheelbarrow filled with huge fish!
 The men told us through the guide that it was a fresh catch, and obligingly waited while we took photographs.